dmonad/tag-dist-files/README.md

 ### Checklist

-This tool is for you if.. (all of the following must be true)
+This tool is for you if..

 - [x] You have a `package.json`.
 - [x] You understand [what it does](#what-it-does)